- Meet Our Team

 Gomez Trial Attorneys’ award-winning lawyers are the very best in the business.
 Our attorneys have extensive experience litigating for our clients who have suffered severe harm and complications caused by dangerous prescription and over-the-counter drugs as well as medical devices.

-In addition to investigating claims regarding BELVIQ and BELVIQ XR, our attorneys also represent clients in multiple pharmaceutical drug and medical device cases, including cases involving fluoroquinolone antibiotics Cipro® and Avelox®; chemotherapy drug Taxotere®; metal-on-metal hip implant devices including Biomet hips, Depuy ASR and Pinnacle hips, Stryker hips, Wright hips and Zimmer hips; Total Knee Replacement devices including Zimmer and Attune knees; and recalled Allergan Breast Implant cases.
+In addition to investigating claims regarding BELVIQ and BELVIQ XR, our attorneys also represent clients in multiple pharmaceutical drug and medical device cases, including cases involving fluoroquinolone antibiotics Cipro® and Avelox®; chemotherapy drug Taxotere®; metal-on-metal hip implant devices including Biomet hips, Depuy ASR hips, Stryker hips, Wright hips and Zimmer hips; Total Knee Replacement devices including Zimmer and Attune knees; and recalled Allergan Breast Implant cases.

 Gomez Trial Attorneys are not medical experts and do not provide medical advice.
 Always consult a medical professional before discontinuing or altering any medication regimen.